Community Care Services (CCS) - Taylor Michigan

 Community Care Services (CCS) - Taylor, MI

-Community Care Services ccs is treatment center located at 26650 Eureka Road, Suite A in the 48180 zip code in Taylor, MI that offers medication assisted substance abuse treatment.
-It accepts sexual abuse victims, teenagers and seniors and older adults into its treatment program.
-Community Care Services ccs provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Community Care Services ccs consist of brief intervention, relapse prevention and anger management.
+Community Care Services ccs is treatment facility located at 26650 Eureka Road, Suite A in the 48180 zip code in Taylor, MI that offers medication-assisted addiction treatment.
+It accepts military families, active duty military and people with co-occurring substance use and pain into its treatment program.
+Community Care Services ccs provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance to children and adolescents.
+Some of the treatment approaches used by Community Care Services ccs consist of motivational interviewing, dialectical behavior therapy and relapse prevention.

 Address: 26650 Eureka Road, Suite A, Taylor, MI 48180